thegrumpys/odop/docs/About/messageOfTheDay.md

 For details, see: [Requirements](requirements)

 ODOP version 3.5 was released July 5, 2020.
-Detail on changes is available in GitHub at:
+Change details are available in GitHub at:
 [ODOP milestone 3.5](https://github.com/thegrumpys/odop/milestone/33?closed=1).
-ODOP version 3.6 is on schedule for a planned for release in late October, 2020.
+ODOP version 3.6 is on schedule for a planned release in late October, 2020.
-Detail on planned changes is available in GitHub at:
+Change details are available in GitHub at:
 [ODOP milestone 3.6](https://github.com/thegrumpys/odop/milestone/36).
 Opening a spring design saved in a prior version will produce a pop-up message.
 See: [MIGRATION](../Help/terminology#migration).